mwojciechowski653/cryptography-enc-dec-app/README.md

     Input the folder path where the encrypted files are located.

-    Enter the password used during encryption.
+    Enter the path to the key used during encryption.
 All encrypted files will be decrypted, and the original filenames will be restored.

+    ```bash
+    example.key
+    ```

 ## Example Workflow